Skip to main content

 Overall Graduate GPA Requirement 3.00 GPA required.

-Other Grade Requirements At least two of the core graduate classes must be taken in the first semester of residence in the graduate program, and at least four core graduate classes must be completed with grades of B or better, preferably by the end of the second semester of residence.
-A student who receives one grade of BC or lower in a core class but who wishes to remains in the PhD program must take the fifth core course or re-take the low graded core course preferably in the third semester, and the student must receive a B or better.
+Other Grade Requirements At least two of the core Chemical and Biological Engineering graduate classes must be taken in the first semester of residence in the graduate program, and at least four core graduate classes must be completed with grades of B or better, preferably by the end of the second semester of residence.
+A student who receives one grade of BC or lower in a core graduate class but who wishes to remains in the PhD program must take the fifth core course or re-take the low graded core course, preferably in the third semester, and the student must receive a B or better.

-A student who receives more than one grade of BC or lower in core graduate classes will be placed in the M.S. program.
-Upon successful completion of the M.S. program, the student may petition the full faculty for readmission to the Ph.D. program.
+A student who receives more than one grade of BC or lower in core graduate classes will be placed in the MS program.
+Upon successful completion of the MS program, the student may petition the full faculty for to return to the PhD program.

-A student who receives an average of 3.0 or higher on their preliminary exam becomes a candidate for the Ph.D. program.
-A student who does not receive an average score of 3.0 or higher in the qualifying process is placed in the M.S. program.
-Upon successful completion of the M.S. program, the student may petition the full faculty to be readmitted to the Ph.D. program.
+A student who receives an average of 3.0 or higher on their preliminary exam becomes a candidate for the PhD program.
+A student who does not receive an average score of 3.0 or higher in the qualifying process is placed in the MS program.
+Upon successful completion of the MS program, the student may petition the full faculty to return to the PhD program.

-Assessments and Examinations A Ph.D. candidate who has met the grade requirements must complete a preliminary exam consisting of a written report and oral examination.
+Assessments and Examinations A doctoral student who has met the grade requirements must complete a preliminary exam in the second semester of their second year.
+The preliminary exam consists of a written report and oral examination.

-During the fall semester of the fourth year of the program, candidates will participate in a mandatory research progress meeting with their thesis committee.
+During the first semester of the fourth year of the program, PhD Candidates will participate in a mandatory research progress meeting with their thesis committee.

 Language Requirements No language requirements.